Agglutination

-In linguistics, agglutination is a morphological process in which words are formed by stringing together morphemes, each of which corresponds to a single syntactic feature.
+In linguistics, agglutination is a morphological process in which words are formed by stringing together morphemes (word parts), each of which corresponds to a single syntactic feature.
 Languages that use agglutination widely are called agglutinative languages.
-For example, in the agglutinative language of Turkish, the word evlerinizden ("from your houses") consists of the morphemes ev-ler-iniz-den, literally translated morpheme-by-morpheme as house-plural-your(plural)-from.
+For example, in the agglutinative Turkish, the word evlerinizden ("from your houses") consists of the morphemes ev-ler-i-n-iz-den.
 Agglutinative languages are often contrasted with isolating languages, in which words are monomorphemic, and fusional languages, in which words can be complex, but morphemes may correspond to multiple features.

 Examples of agglutinative languages

 Although agglutination is characteristic of certain language families, this does not mean that when several languages in a certain geographic area are all agglutinative they are necessarily related phylogenetically.
 In the past, this assumption led linguists to propose the so-called Ural–Altaic language family, which included the Uralic and Turkic languages, as well as Mongolian, Korean, and Japanese.
-Contemporary linguistics views this proposal as controversial.
+Contemporary linguistics views this proposal as controversial, and some refer to this as a language convergence instead.

-Another consideration when evaluating the above proposal is that some languages, which developed from agglutinative proto-languages, lost their agglutinative features.
+Another consideration when evaluating the above proposal is that some languages that developed from agglutinative proto-languages lost their agglutinative features.
 For example, contemporary Estonian has shifted towards the fusional type.
 (It has also lost other features typical of the Uralic families, such as vowel harmony.)

 Eurasia and Oceania

 Examples of agglutinative languages include the Uralic languages, such as Finnish, Estonian, and Hungarian.
 These have highly agglutinated expressions in daily usage, and most words are bisyllabic or longer.
 Grammatical information expressed by adpositions in Western Indo-European languages is typically found in suffixes.

 Hungarian uses extensive agglutination in almost every part of it.
 The suffixes follow each other in special order based on the role of the suffix, and many can be heaped, one upon the other, resulting in words conveying complex meanings in compacted forms.
 An example is fiaiéi, where the root "fi(ú)-" means "son", the subsequent four vowels are all separate suffixes, and the whole word means "[plural properties] belong to his/her sons".
 The nested possessive structure and expression of plurals are quite remarkable (note that Hungarian uses no genders).

+Though Indo-European languages are generally non-agglutinating, there are exceptions.
+Persian has some features of agglutination, making use of prefixes and suffixes attached to the stems of verbs and nouns.
+Persian is an SOV language, thus having a head-final phrase structure.
+Persian utilizes a noun root + plural suffix + case suffix + postposition suffix syntax similar to Turkish.
+For example, the phrase "Mashinhayeshan-ra negah mikardam/ماشینهایشان را نگاه میکردم" meaning 'I was looking at their cars' lit. '(at their cars) (look) (I was doing)'.